ulosino/ulosino/STACK.md

 The actual code, including pages, components, and providers, is stored in `/src`.
 Inside `/src` is:

 - `/src/pages`, which stores Next.js pages;
-- `/src/data`, which stores React components shared across multiple pages but need to be composed (e.g. version strings);
-- `src/components`, which stores general React components shared across multiple pages, and;
+- `src/components`, which stores React components shared across multiple pages, and;
 - Providers, which are at the top level of `/src`.

 ## Page types